BaraSedih11/Decision-Trees-in-SKLearn/README.md

 Multiple linear regression is an extension of simple linear regression, where the relationship between a dependent variable and two or more independent variables is modeled.
 It assumes a linear relationship between the input variables (features) and the output variable (target), allowing for more complex modeling scenarios.

 In this repository, we demonstrate how to perform multiple linear regression using Python.
-We utilize libraries such as NumPy, pandas, and scikit-learn to implement and visualize the regression model.
-Additionally, we provide a simple example along with explanations to help you understand how to apply multiple linear regression to your own datasets.
+We utilize libraries such as NumPy, pandas, and scikit-learn to implement the decision trees model.
+Additionally, we provide a simple example along with explanations to help you understand how to apply decision trees to your own datasets.

 ## Requirements